Bug report #18617

 I do not have a Mac to test but I am afraid binary mode for the sagaBatchJobFilename and Grass7BatchJobFilename would be necessary

 [processing] fixed handling of input filenames with non-ascii characters

 Looks like there is no problem now in SAGA when using filenames with non-ascii chars, so some code used for replacing filenames has been removed.
 Also some code for python2, which is not needed now.

-#1 Updated by Jean Hemmi almost 2 years ago
+#1 Updated by Jean Hemmi about 2 years ago

 I have experienced the same issu on Windows with QGIS2 & this is alive with QGIS3.